ZachiNachshon/provisioner/docs-site/site/content/docs/latest/getting-started/contribute.md

 ## Local documentation

-Running our documentation locally requires the use of Hugo, which gets installed via the `hugo-bin` npm package.
+Running the documentation locally requires the use of Hugo, which gets installed via the `hugo-bin` npm package.
 Hugo is a blazingly fast and quite extensible static site generator.
 Here’s how to get it started:

 - Run through the [tooling setup](#tooling-setup) above to install all dependencies
 - Navigate to `/docs-site` directory and run `npm install` to install local dependencies listed in `package.json`